Consent in question as students face the regulator

 For medico-legal advice, contact us on medicolegaladvice@avant.org.au or call 1800 128 268, 24/7 in emergencies.

 IMPORTANT: This article is not comprehensive and does not constitute legal or medical advice.
 You should seek legal or other professional advice before relying on its content, and practise proper clinical decision making with regard to the individual circumstances.
 Persons implementing any recommendations contained in this article must exercise their own independent skill or judgement or seek appropriate professional advice relevant to their own particular practice.
 Compliance with any recommendations will not in any way guarantee discharge of the duty of care owed to patients and others coming into contact with the health professional or practice.
 Avant is not responsible to you or anyone else for any loss suffered in connection with the use of this information.
-Information is only current at the date initially published. © Avant Mutual Group Limited 2023
+Information is only current at the date initially published.
+This article was updated on 30 June 2026 © Avant Mutual Group Limited 2026

 Share your view